-Jolkona hosts accelerator programs for international social ventures with a focus on empowering young social entrepreneurs.
-We bring social entrepreneurs from emerging countries to Seattle, where they can hone their business plans, gain valuable insights, and work one on one with experts in their field.
+Jolkona brings social entrepreneurs to Seattle, where they can hone their business plans, gain valuable insights, and work one on one with experts in their field.

-These social leaders are dedicated and engaged students and professionals between the ages of 20 and 35, who are all eager to stay with local hosts and experience Seattle culture.
+These social leaders are dedicated and engaged students and professionals, who are all eager to stay with local hosts and experience Seattle culture.
 This is a wonderful opportunity to learn about other cultures and share a little of our own Pacific Northwest culture and hospitality.

 Here are a few helpful details: